jamesmontemagno/MonoDroidToolkit/README.md

 MonodroidToolkit is a kit of views that I have created or port from java into Xamarin.Android (Mono for Android).
 I have found them very useful in my different projects.

 ## What is included?

+### Views

-* [Complete] VerticalTextView : Turn you text 90 or 270!
+* VerticalTextView : Turn you text 90 or 270!
-* [Complete] ScrollingTextView: Scrolls text in the view
+* ScrollingTextView: Scrolls text in the view
-* [Complete] GridViewNoScroll: Automatically expandes the height of the gridview so you can put it inside of a list view or scroll view
+* GridViewNoScroll: Automatically expandes the height of the gridview so you can put it inside of a list view or scroll view
-* [Complete] StickyViewPager: Disable view pager from moving if you desire
+* StickyViewPager: Disable view pager from moving if you desire

+### Utilities

-* [Complete] SystemUiHider: port of auto hiding the ui in Android
+* SystemUiHider: port of auto hiding the ui in Android
-* [Complete] NetworkUtils: Get IP/MAC/Hostname of android device
+* NetworkUtils: Get IP/MAC/Hostname of android device
+* ImageLoader: Simple delay image loader and caching mechanism

+### Preferences

+* IntEditTextPrefence: Enfoces an integer is entered on an edit text preference
+* IntListPrefrences: Allows you to specify integers as the values.

 ## Want to see something?
 Simply open up an issue.